Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 The top plot of Fig.~\ref{fig:GretComparison} also shows that the CID scheme has good agreement with the $\ell$-mode-sum calculated $G_\textrm{ret}$.
-Indeed, in the bottom plot of Fig.~\ref{fig:GretComparison} we show that the relative error between the two CID schemes, to $\order{h^4}$ and to $\order{h^6}$, with the same stepsize $h=0.00261799$, is at least of order $10^{-4}$.
+Indeed, in the bottom plot of Fig.~\ref{fig:GretComparison} we show that the relative error between the two CID schemes, with LTEs of orders $\order{h^3}$ and $\order{h^4}$, with the same stepsize $2h=2\times0.00261799$, is at least of order $10^{-4}$.
 Let us check this value for consistency.
-Let $e_2$ and $e_4$ be the cumulative errors for the schemes of $\mathcal{O}(h^4)$ and $\mathcal{O}(h^6)$, respectively.
-For the $n$th evolved point in the grid, these errors are given by $e_2=\order{n(2h)^4}$ and $e_4=\order{n(2h)^6}$.
-In the case of Fig.~\ref{fig:GretComparison}, for a point close to the end of the normal neighbourhood we have $n=\order{10^5}$.
-This gives $e_2=\order{10^{-4}}$ and $e_4=\order{10^{-9}}$, which can be taken as relative errors since $V=\order{1}$ close the end of the normal neighbourhood.
-As expected based on this, $e_2$ does agree with the relative error between the two schemes shown in the bottom plot of Fig.~\ref{fig:GretComparison}.
+Let $e_3$ and $e_4$ denote the {\it global} truncation errors (GTEs) for the schemes with {\it local} truncation errors $\mathcal{O}(h^3)$ and $\mathcal{O}(h^4)$, respectively.
+For the $n$-th evolved point in the grid, these errors are given by $e_3=\order{n(2h)^3}$ and $e_4=\order{n(2h)^4}$.
+For the computation of $V$ at a fixed point close to the end of the normal neighbourhood, about $n=\order{(2h)^{-2}}$ evaluations\footnote{More accurately, it should be $n=\order{(2h)^{-2}/2}$, where the extra factor $1/2$ arises due to the fact that the grid, which in principle would be a square as per Fig.~\ref{fig:CIDGridM2xS2}, really becomes a triangle because of application of the symmetries mentioned around Eq.~\eqref{eqn:VNDiag}.
+But $n=\order{(2h)^{-2}}$ is fine as an order of magnitude.} are carried out, yielding GTEs $e_3=\order{2h}$ and $e_4=\order{(2h)^{2}}$.
+Thus, for a point close to the end of the normal neighbourhood in the case of Fig.~\ref{fig:GretComparison}, we have $e_3=\order{10^{-3}}$ and $e_4=\order{10^{-5}}$, which can be taken as relative errors since $V=\order{1}$ close the end of the normal neighbourhood.
+The GTE $e_3=\order{10^{-3}}$ is consistent with the relative error between the two schemes shown in the bottom plot of Fig.~\ref{fig:GretComparison}.
+On its own, this relative error does not tell us much about the improvement that we achieve by applying a higher order scheme.
+Instead, we look at the GTE.
+Given three approximations to $V$ calculated with the same CID scheme but with three different stepsizes ($2h$, $4h$ and $8h$ in our case, with corresponding solutions denoted by $V_{(2h)}$, $V_{(4h)}$ and $V_{(8h)}$), one can verify that (see, e.g., \cite{McDonoughNumericalAnalysis})

+where $k$ denotes the order of the GTE of the scheme.
+As justified above, we expect $k=1$ for a third order CID scheme and $k=2$ for a fourth order one.

+In Fig.~\ref{fig:GTEPlots} we plot $k$ in Eq.~\eqref{eqn:GTEEqn} as a function of $\eta$ for two different fixed values of the angle: $\gamma=1.56$ in the top plot and $\gamma=0$ in the bottom one.
+These two plots show the consistency between the numerically-obtained values of $k$ and the theoretically-expected values of $k$ (namely, $k=1$ and $k=2$ for the third and fourth order schemes, respectively).
+There is some noise near $\eta=\gamma$ in both plots, which are nevertheless oscillations about the expected value of $k$, which is merely meant to be approximated by \eqref{eqn:GTEEqn}; there is also some oscillations at the end of the lower plot (i.e., approaching the end of the maximal normal neighborhood), which is unsurprising since that plot is for $\gamma=0$ and its end is at $\eta= 2\pi-\gamma=2\pi$, so a caustic point (caustics are at $\eta=\gamma=m\, \pi$, for $m\in\mathbb{Z}$, and it is expected that there is an enhancement in the singularity of the retarded Green function at caustics, as that is the case in Schwarzschild~\cite{casals2016global}).